RAID Controller Failure on NAS QNAP Turbo Station TS-219 / TS-219P / TS-219P II / TS-219P+: Data Recovery Options and Consequences

 Overall, the NAS QNAP Turbo Station TS-219 / TS-219P / TS-219P II / TS-219P+ devices combine hardware storage with software management to provide a centralized and secure storage solution for data.

-Although NAS Turbo Station TS-219 / TS-219P / TS-219P II / TS-219P+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-219 / TS-219P / TS-219P II / TS-219P+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view